kc0ed/LexiSharp-Keyboard/README_EN.md

 ✅ Enjoy the best of both worlds: familiar typing experience + high-quality voice recognition ✅ Switch to LexiSharp Keyboard when needed for more smart ASR features
 ```

+If you use Fcitx5, you can call up LexiSharp Keyboard through the voice recognition button and return to Fcitx5 through the LexiSharp Keyboard switch button.
+(Requires enabling Fcitx5 linkage in LexiSharp Keyboard settings and ensuring Google voice input service is disabled)

 </details>